 After a bachelor's in psychology at the University of Göttingen and the Universidade Federal do Ceará, I studied cognitive neuroscience at Maastricht University and wrote my master thesis at the Translational Neuromodeling Unit, University of Zurich and ETH Zurich.
 During my PhD in computer science at the University of Basel and the Krembil Insitute for Neuroinformatics in Toronto, I modelled symptoms of schizophrenia including paranoid delusions (Diaconescu, Hauke & Borgwardt, 2019, Molecular Psychiatry; Hauke et al, 2024, Computational Psychiatry), reasoning biases (Hauke et al, 2021, Schizophrenia Bulletin) and sensory learning (Hauke et al, 2023, Biological Psychiatry: CNNI).
 I use machine learning to predict clinically relevant outcomes, for example which patients will respond to a psychotherapeutic intervention (Hauke et al, 2021, Schizophrenia Bulletin) and who will transition to psychosis (Das et al, 2018, JAMA Psychiatry).
 Since 2022, I have joined Rick Adams' lab at UCL as a postdoctoral research fellow.
 My work at UCL focusses on developing biophysically-informed models primarily using EEG data to measure neuroreceptor and cell function non-invasively in patients with schizophrenia.
 To validate these models, I test them in healthy controls undergoing pharmacological interventions (Bedford*, Hauke* et al, 2023, Neuropsychopharmacology; Alloverdi et al. 2024, Under Review) and in collaborations with the North American Prodrome Longitudinal Study (NAPLS) consortium and the Bipolar-Schizophrenia Network for Intermediate Phenotypes (B-SNIP) consortium in large datasets across the schizophrenia disease trajectory and across transdiagnostic biotypes.
 I am also interested in extending these approaches to other psychiatric conditions, digital healthcare and understanding the effects of psychedelics on the brain.

-I am a final-year PhD student at the TCP Lab, exploring the role of excitatory and inhibitory cell function in psychosis spectrum disorders with M/EEG and biophysical modelling.
+I am a postdoctoral fellow at City (previously a PhD student in the TCP lab, and still collaborating), exploring the role of excitatory and inhibitory cell function in psychosis spectrum disorders with M/EEG and biophysical modelling.
 I completed my MSci in Neuroscience at UCL in 2020, where I used fMRI to study the effects of antidepressants in people with anxiety, supervised by Prof Oliver Robinson.
-I am part of the UCL-Birkbeck MRC Doctoral Training Programme, and I also teach cellular neurophysiology to undergraduate students.
+I was part of the UCL-Birkbeck MRC Doctoral Training Programme, and I also teach cellular neurophysiology to undergraduate students.
 I am particularly interested in using computational models of the brain to understand the mechanisms underlying psychosis, depression, and anxiety disorders, and ultimately improve treatment.

-I am a first year PhD student at UCL, supervised by Prof Sarah Garfinkel and Prof Rick Adams.
+I am a second year PhD student at UCL, supervised by Prof Sarah Garfinkel and Prof Rick Adams.
 I am interested in interoception and its relation to mental health conditions.

 Dr Victorita Neacsu - PhD student